Emergency Water Leak Detection in Carrollton, TX

 {{slab-leak-repair="/services/slab-leak-repair"}}

-Internal Water Line Damage and Mineral Scale
+Internal Water Line Integrity and Mineral Load

 In-home water leaks in Carrollton are often caused by the local mineral load.
 Carrollton water features a moderately hard mineral count between 136 and 146 mg/L. These minerals form a rock-hard scale buildup inside your plumbing that leads to electrolysis.
 This chemical reaction eats away at the pipe walls from the inside out and creates tiny pinhole leaks behind your drywall.